-Macb.
-Avaunt! and quit my sight! let the earth hide thee!
 Thy bones are marrowless, thy blood is cold; Thou hast no speculation in those eyes, Which thou dost glare with.
-Lady M. Think of this, good peers,

-But as a thing of custom: 't is no other; Only it spoils the pleasure of the time.
+Lady M. Think of this, good Peers, But as a thing of custom: 'tis no other; Only it spoils the pleasure of the time.
 Macb.
-What man dare, I dare: Approach thou like the rugged Russian bear, The arm'd rhinoceros, or the Hyrcan tiger; Take any shape but that, and my firm nerves Shall never tremble: or, be alive again, And dare me to the desert with thy sword; If trembling I inhabit then, protest me

-The baby of a girl.
+What man dare, I dare: Approach thou like the rugged Russian bear, The arm'd rhinoceros, or th' Hyrcan tiger; Take any shape but that, and my firm nerves Shall never tremble: or, be alive again, And dare me to the desert with thy sword; If trembling I inhabit then, protest me The baby of a girl.
 Hence, horrible shadow!
-Unreal mockery, hence! -- [Ghost disappears.
-Why, so; -- being gone, I am a man again. -- Pray you, sit still.
-Lady M. You have displaced the mirth, broke the good meeting, With most admir'd disorder.
+99 [Ghost disappears.
+Unreal mock'ry, hence! --Why, so; -- being gone, I am a man again. -- Pray you, sit still.
+Lady M. You have displaced the mirth, broke the good meeting With most admir'd disorder.
 Macb.
 Can such things be, And overcome us like a summer's cloud, Without our special wonder?
 You make me strange Even to the disposition that I owe, When now I think you can behold such sights, And keep the natural ruby of your cheeks, When mine is blanch'd with fear.
-What sights, my lord?
+What sights, my Lord?
 Rosse.
 Lady M. I pray you, speak not; he grows worse and worse; Question enrages him.
-At once, good night: --

-Stand not upon the order of your going, But go at once.
+At once, good night: --Stand not upon the order of your going, But go at once.
 Len.
-Good night, and better health Attend his majesty!
-Lady M. A kind good night to all!
+Good night, and better health Attend his Majesty!
+A kind good night to all!
+Lady M.

 [Exeunt Lords and Attendants.

 Macb.
-It will have blood, they say; blood will have blood: Stones have been known to move, and trees to speak; Augurs, and understood relations, have By magot-pies, and choughs, and rooks, brought forth The secret'st man of blood. -- What is the night?
+It will have blood: they say blood will have blood:

+Stones have been known to move, and trees to speak; Augures, and understood relations, have By magot-pies, and choughs, and rooks, brought forth The secret'st man of blood. -- What is the night?
 Lady M. Almost at odds with morning, which is which.
 Macb.
 How say'st thou, that Macduff denies his person, At our great bidding?
 Lady M. Did you send to him, Sir?
 Macb.
 I hear it by the way; but I will send.
-There 's not a one of them, but in his house I keep a servant fee'd.
-I will to-morrow (And betimes I will) to the weird sisters: More shall they speak; for now I am bent to know, By the worst means, the worst.
+There's not a one of them, but in his house I keep a servant fee'd.
+I will to-morrow (And betimes I will) to the Weird Sisters: More shall they speak; for now I am bent to know, By the worst means, the worst.
 For mine own good, All causes shall give way: I am in blood Stepp'd in so far, that, should I wade no more, Returning were as tedious as go o'er.
 Strange things I have in head, that will to hand, Which must be acted, ere they may be scann'd.

 Lady M. You lack the season of all natures, sleep.
 Macb.
-Come, we 'll to sleep.
+Come, we'll to sleep.
 My strange and self-abuse Is the initiate fear, that wants hard use: We are yet but young in deed.
 [Exeunt.

-SCENE V. -- The heath.
+[SCENE V. -- The heath.